ZeroQLi/AdventOfCode/README.md

-# ZeroQL's 2022 advent of code
+# ZeroQL's 2021 advent of code

-These are my solutions to the 2022 advent of code challenges.
-Written with love in python
+These are my solutions to the 2021 advent of code challenges.
+Written with love in python (1 full year late)

 This is definitely not efficient code but i'm proud of myself regardless.